crajcan/the_rust_programming_language/notes.md

 Lifetimes on return values

 #### The Compiler's 3 lifetime inference rules
 These three rules are applied to assign lifetimes to references.
-If the three rules are applied and the compiler still can't determine a lifetime, you must do so manually.
+If the three rules are applied and the compiler still can't determine a lifetime, you must do so manually with annotations.
 If it can determine all the lifetimes, then they are _elided_

-1. Each paramter that is a reference gets it's own lifetime.
+1. Each parameter that is a reference gets it's own lifetime.

 ```
 fn foo<'a, 'b>(x: &'a i32, y: &'b i32);